Music Industry: 5 Careers You Should Consider

 3. Artist Manager

-As a musician’s manager, you could do everything from negotiating contracts and balancing the checkbook to authorizing international tours and scheduling recording sessions.
-With some training as an entrepreneur in the music industry, you can help artists define their vision and set a course to make the most of their careers.
+As an artist’s manager, you are tasked with being the visionary or fulfilling the vision of the artist’s career.
+You will need to be able to do everything from negotiating contracts and balancing the checkbook to overseeing tours and scheduling recording sessions.
+With some training as an entrepreneur in the music industry, you can help artists set a course to make the most of their careers.

 4. Music Marketing Rep